Knowledge Quarter, Liverpool: Liverpool Medical Institution

 The Liverpool Medical Institution is one of the oldest medical societies in the world, tracing its history back to 1779 when a group of local doctors created the Liverpool Medical Library.
 Today, the institution exists as a meeting place for the medical community to further knowledge in medicine, surgery and science.
 Its principle activities are maintaining a library, conducting lectures, meetings and conferences.

-Sensor City
+Sensor City/Central Tech

 Sensor City opened in July 2017 as a joint venture between the University of Liverpool and Liverpool John Moores University.
 The facility was designed to provide offices and laboratories for businesses and organisations involved in sensor technology.
 The purpose-built building is clad in artwork in the form of 299 glass panels impregnated with a gold design in the theme of a printed circuit board.
-The building closed for refurbishment in December 2020 and as of 2024, has yet to re-open though in 2023 ownership was transferred to Sciontec, who also manage Liverpool Science Park.
+The building closed for refurbishment in December 2020 but remained vacant until 2025 when it reopened as Central Tech under the ownership of development company Sciontec.
+By September 2025, Central Tech was reported to be over two-thirds occupied after additional ventures joined the refurbished former Sensor City building.